SERG-Delft/delftswa/2021/assignment.md

 Note that interaction with the project is key for this assignment, since otherwise the most likely outcome is that your proposal for an `architecture.md` file is rejected or ignored.

+##### Essay 4.DIS: Distribution Analysis

+An analysis of the distribution architecture and design choices of your system, based on the lecture by Burcu Kulahcioglu Ozkan.

+You are suggested to address the following questions in your essay:

+- What are the distributed components in the system?
+- What information do the components exchange with each other?
+- How do the system components communicate with each other?
+- What kind of faults does the system tolerate?
+How does it handle failing components?
+- What are the trade-offs of the distributed design?

+While analyzing trade-offs, you can discuss the availability, consistency, and partition-tolerance properties of the system:

+- Consistency - what level of consistency does the system provide (strong, weak, tunable)?
+- Availability - to be able to serve user requests in a short response time?
+- Partition tolerance - how does the system tolerate network partitions?

 ##### Essay 4.OTH: Topic of choice

 A topic of choice, specific to your project.
 This can be based on